Who we are

-Our Estranged Student support is provided by the Student Advice team and Anne McGrath, Student Adviser.
-They are here to offer you guidance and support throughout your studies.
-We are proud to have been awarded the Stand Alone Pledge logo for our commitment to estranged students.
+Our support for estranged students is provided by the Student Advice team and Anne McGrath, one of our student advisers.
+They are here to provide confidential advice and assistance throughout your studies.

 How do we define an estranged student?

-The University defines an estranged student as a young person, under the age of 25 who has been classified as an independent student on the grounds of estrangement by Student Finance England.
+We define an estranged student as a young person, under the age of 25, who has been classified as an independent student on the grounds of estrangement by Student Finance England (SFE).

 - raising awareness of the needs of estranged students